rocBLAS programming guide#

 void *

-or other pointer types if only one size is specified.The individual pointers can be accessed with the subscript
+or other pointer types if only one size is specified.The individual pointers can be accessed using the subscript

 operator[]